 Dr Helen C M Smith

-Lecturer (Education & Research) in Renewable Energy
+Senior Lecturer in Renewable Energy

 Telephone: 01326 254186

-Dr Helen Smith is a Lecturer in Renewable Energy, with a primary research focus on resource and impact assessment for the marine environment.
+Dr Helen Smith is a Senior Lecturer in Renewable Energy, with a primary research focus on resource and impact assessment for the marine environment.
 Her main area of interest is the development of numerical tools to support 'blue growth' in areas such as marine energy and aquaculture, through enhanced understanding of the wave and tidal regimes and the potential impacts on the physical marine environment.
 Her work also contributes to the other research activity in the Offshore Renewable Energy group, which includes hydrodynamics and marine operations, offshore reliability, and offshore technology.

 Helen is currently Co-I on the InnovateUK/BBSRC-funded project 'Lobster Grower 2 - Assessing the technical, economic and environmental potential for a novel candidate aquaculture species', led by the National Lobster Hatchery, which aims to develop innovative solutions to establish a commercial model for European Lobster Aquaculture.
 She leads the hydrodynamic measurement and modelling aspects of the work, aiming to characterise the wave and tidal regime across the field demonstration site in St Austell Bay to aid understanding of how hydrodynamic conditions affect lobster growth and survival rates.
 Helen is also Co-I on the Interreg VA 'Intelligent Community Energy' (ICE) project, working with partners in the UK and France to develop innovative smart energy solutions for isolated communities in the Channel region.